day8/re-frame/README.md

     [:div (map item-render @items]))   ;; assume item-render already written
 ```

 Notice how `items` is "sourced" from "app state" via `subscribe`.
-It is called with a query id
-to identify what data it needs.
+It is called with a query id to identify what data it needs.

 ### Code For Domino 6

-The computed DOM (hiccup) is made real by Reagent/React.
-No code
+The DOM (hiccup) returned by the view function
-from you required.
+is made real by Reagent/React.
+No code from you required.
 Just happens.

 The DOM computed "this
 time" will be the same as last time, **except** for the absence of DOM for the